nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 37: Never redefine a function's inherited default parameter value

-As discussed in item 36, you should not redefine a non-virtual function, so we can safely limit our discussion here to the situation in which you *inherit a virtual function with a default parameter value.*
+As discussed in item 36, you should not redefine a non-virtual function, so we can safely limit our discussion here to the situation in which you **inherit a virtual function with a default parameter value.**

-Remember that virtual functions are dynamically bound, but default parameter values are statically bound.

-#### virtual functions are dynamically bound
+### 37.1 virtual functions are dynamically bound

+#### Static Type

-An object's **static type** is the type you declare it to have in the program text.
+An object's **<font color='blue'>static type</font>** is the type you declare it to have in the program text.
+Consider this class hierarchy:

-An object's **dynamic type** is determined by the type of the object to which it currently refers.

 ```c++
 // a class for geometric shapes